Benerd College

 Teaching as Reflective Inquiry I is the first of a three-part course in which preservice teachers are introduced to the concept of teacher research.
 First, participants critically analyze readings and teacher-inquiry products of experienced teacher researchers.
 They then conduct a mini-inquiry into their own practices that emerge as a result of their participation in the summer experience.
 These activities set the stage for more advanced consideration and application of teacher inquiry methods in parts II and III of the course, that lead to a culminating project during the professional practice practicum.

 EDUC 250.
-Teaching Assessment.
+Teaching and Assessment.
 3-4 Units.

 This course supports reflective teaching and learner-centered principles and practices in K-12 schools.
 The course focuses on state-adopted curriculum standards and frameworks in seven content fields, particularly on the content area of History/Social Science; approaches to classroom management; selection of curriculum materials at the state level; and evaluation.
 Topics include implementing appropriate teaching strategies for meeting the needs of students with special needs and culturally diverse learners; and using developmentally appropriate diagnostic, formative, and summative assessments to plan instruction.
 Technology is used to enhance curriculum design and student interaction with content knowledge.
-Prerequisites: EDUC 140; Fingerprint and TB test results.
+Prerequisites: EDUC 140 or EDUC 216; Fingerprint and TB test results.

 EDUC 253.
 Teaching Science, Technology, Engineering and Mathematics (STEM).
 4 Units.